n2xa/n2xa/README.md

 <h1 align="center">👋 Welcome to Norah's GitHub Profile! 🚀</h1>
 <h3 align="center">Hey there!
-I'm Norah alguraishi, a senior student majoring in Computer Science, enthusiastic about collaboration and innovation.
+I'm Norah, a senior student majoring in Computer Science, enthusiastic about collaboration and innovation.
 This is where i showcase my work in the realm of technology.</h3>

+- 💻 I'm passionate about diving deep into the world of computer science, exploring its various domains.
+- 🌟 Actively seeking opportunities to collaborate on exciting projects and initiatives.
+- 📚 Always eager to learn and apply new concepts and technologies in my work.

 - 📫 How to reach me: **norahalguraishi@gmail.com**